 Five Benefits of a “Gun Trust”

-Have you heard of a gun trust before?
-Gun trusts deal with ownership of firearms that are subject to stringent federal and state regulations.
+Have you heard of an NFA Gun Trust before?
+National Firearms Act Gun Trusts deal with ownership of firearms that are subject to stringent federal and state regulations.
 These trusts make it easier to possess and handle firearms after the owner passes away and protect heirs from unintentionally breaking the law.
 Let’s dive into the details.

 Weapons Held in Trust

 Gun trusts are normally used for firearms that are covered by the National Firearms Act of 1934 (NFA) and its subsequent revision, Title II of the Gun Control Act of 1968.
 They include suppressors/silencers, fully automated machine guns, short-barreled shotguns, short-barreled rifles, large caliber weapons and explosives, e.g. grenades, and a broad category known as A.O.W. (stands for “Any Other Weapon” – think unusual items like a pen gun or knife gun).

 NFA weapons need to be registered with the Bureau of Alcohol, Tobacco, Firearms, and Explosives (BATFE, or sometimes also known as “ATF”), and may only be possessed and used by the registered owner.
 State laws can apply further restrictions.
 For example, some states outlaw weapons such as silencers/suppressors and machine guns.

 Gun trusts may have several benefits, five of which are covered below.